fourmulaic/speechify-unlimited-patch/README.md

 # Speechify Unlimited Patch

 # Disclaimer
-This is one of my project which I did only for fun **Please use this for educational propose only.**
+This is one of my project which I did only for fun.
+**Please use this for educational propose only.**

 # How to use